AttackOnJasper/University-notes/psych253/psych253.md

 	- Study (Jones and Harris 1967): Castro speech
 		- People attributed speech attitudes to speechwriters' even if speechwriters are assigned to write the speech
 	- Study (Ross, Amabile, and Steinmetz)
-		- everyone (contestatns & observers) thought questioners (subjects who gave questions) were smarter
+		- everyone (contestants & observers) thought questioners (subjects who gave questions) were smarter
 - The actor observer bias
 	- attribute more causes to situation for ourselves (self serving)
 	- make situational attributions in first person point of view